yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/GPT_series.md

 #### Closed-book question answering

 Closed-book question answering is used to examine GPT-3’s ability to answer questions about broad factual knowledge.
-Contrast with open-book question answering, in which 1) an information retrieval module is first used to retrieve question-relevant paragraphs and then 2) the model is perform reading comprehension on the retrieved text to extract or produce the answers.
+Contrast with open-book question answering, in which
+* An information retrieval module is first used to retrieve question-relevant paragraphs
+* The model is perform reading comprehension on the retrieved text to extract or produce the answers.

 The GPT-3 model was tested on Natural Questions, WebQuestions, and TriviaQA datasets, and the results are the following.
 The performance of GPT-3 improves as the model size increases, for both zero shot and few shots.
 At its largest size (175B), few-shot GPT-3 outperforms the fine-tuned SOTA.